Understanding the Difference Between Abdominoplasty and Lipectomy for Body Contouring

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

 An extended Abdominoplasty is like a full abdominoplasty, but it extends further around your midline.
-It addresses not just your abdomen, but your hips, flanks and thighs as well, if needed.
+It treats the hips, flanks and thighs as well as the abdomen, if needed.

-An extended Abdominoplasty may leave a longer scar than a classic tummy tuck, since some patients have more fat and skin to remove around their middle and sides.
+An extended abdominoplasty may leave a longer scar than a classic abdominoplasty, since some patients have more fat and skin to remove around their middle and sides.

 Fleur-de-lis Abdominoplasty